 - vomiting, diarrhea and, sometimes, constipation

 Some addicts also list a plethora of unpleasant symptoms upon experiencing withdrawal from opiates.
 Some state they have the sensation of bugs crawling on or under the skin, which can lead to self-harm from scratching or slapping at the sensations.
-Others mention bizarre and unique physical sensations, such as being hyper-aware of their breathing, heartbeat or other feelings that largely pass unnoticed by those not undergoing withdrawal.
-Other symptoms could possibly include severe dry mouth, an insatiable urge to drink, intense headaches, sweating, uncontrollable yawning and problems with balance.
+Others mention strange and unique physical sensations, such as being hyper-aware of their breathing, heartbeat or other feelings that mostly pass unnoticed by those not undergoing withdrawal.
+Other symptoms could include the severe dry mouth, an insatiable urge to drink, intense headaches, sweating, uncontrollable yawning and problems with balance.

 Emotional Side Effects of Opiate Withdrawal

-The National Library of Medicine, a subsidiary of the National Institute of Health, lists a wide range of mental and emotional issues that recovering addicts may struggle with, including:
+The National Library of Medicine, a subsidiary of the National Institute of Health, lists a broad range of mental and emotional issues that recovering addicts may struggle with, including:

 - Anxiety, ranging from slight feelings of unease to paralyzing paranoia.